 - Pus (thick, usually yellow-white fluid)

 During the acute stage of osteomyelitis, you'll have increasing, constant jaw pain and sinus pressure that is not affected by movement of the jaw.
-If you have chronic osteomyelitis, you may have jaw and neck stiffness and difficulty with eating and talking.
+If you have chronic osteomyelitis, you may have jaw and neck stiffness, and difficulty with eating and talking.

 How Is It Diagnosed?

 A series of blood tests usually is ordered to check for elevated white blood cell counts.
 This condition is often misdiagnosed because its symptoms are similar to other jaw, skull, or face problems.
 Bone changes and inflammation may be observed in medical images (x-ray, ultrasound, CT, or MRI) of the jaw, as well.

 How Can a Physical Therapist Help?